Finisar merger means greater role for Champaign office

 - Intersymbol was co-founded by ECE Profs Singer and Shanbhag in 2000.

-ECE Associate Professor Andy Singer and ECE Professor Naresh R. Shanbhag co-founded Intersymbol Communications, Inc., in 2000.
+ECE Associate Professor Andrew Singer and ECE Professor Naresh R. Shanbhag co-founded Intersymbol Communications, Inc., in 2000.
 The Champaign-based start-up that specializes in integrated circuits (IC) for the optical communications industry was acquired by Finisar Corporation in 2007.
 Now, as the technology leader for fiber optic components that employs more than 4,000 engineers globally, Finisar has agreed to an all-stock merger with a leading designer and manufacturer of high-performance optical subsystems, Optium Corporation.

 Such a move will make the company the world’s largest supplier of optical components modules and subsystems for the communications industry.
 Finisar’s “leadership position in the storage and data networking industries” will balance Optium’s “leadership position in the telecommunications and CATV industries,” according to a press release.

 “I think the merger is very exciting for all of us,” said Shanbhag.
 “The Optium product-line will benefit from the type of advanced technology the Champaign center of Finisar is working on — building DSP-enhanced mixed-signal integrated circuits.
 So, it’s a natural fit for our technology.
 It also means that we will be looked upon to bring about the next generation of products using our technology.”

 Shanbhag and Singer, who also serves as director of the Technology Entrepreneur Center within the College of Engineering, both currently work with the Finisar Champaign branch.
 As senior scientists, they bring leadership and long-term technology strategic direction to the enterprise.
 Three ECE Illinois graduates are currently working full-time at Finisar in Champaign, and many have played a critical role in technology development during the formative years of Intersymbol.